Introduction to Stokes structures: Riemann-Hilbert and Laplace on the affine line (the regular case)

 \subsection{Introduction}

-Let $M$ be a holonomic $\Clt$-module, that we regard as an algebraic holonomic $\cD_{\Afu}$-module.
-Its \emphb{Laplace transform} $\Fou M$ is a holonomic $\Cltau$-module, where $\tau$ is a new variable.
+We denote by $\Clt$ the \emphb{Weyl algebra} in one variable, consisting of linear differential operators in one variable $t$ with polynomial coefficients.
+Let $M$ be a holonomic $\Clt$-module (\ie $M$ is a left $\Clt$-module such that each element is annihilated by some nonzero operator in $\Clt$), that we also regard as a sheaf of holonomic modules over the sheaf $\cD_{\Afu}$ of algebraic differential operators on the affine line $\Afu$ (with its Zariski topology).
+Its \emphb{Laplace transform} $\Fou M$ (also called the Fourier transform) is a holonomic $\Cltau$-module, where $\tau$ is a new variable.
 Recall that $\Fou M$ can be defined in various equivalent ways.
-Below, we consider the Laplace transform with kernel $e^{t\tau}$, and a similar description can be made for the inverse Laplace transform, which has kernel $e^{-t\tau}$.
+We consider below the Laplace transform with kernel $e^{t\tau}$, and a similar description can be made for the inverse Laplace transform, which has kernel $e^{-t\tau}$.\enlargethispage{\baselineskip}

-\begin{enumerate} \item The simplest way to define $\Fou M$ is to set $\Fou M=M$ as $\CC$-vector spaces and to define the action of $\Cltau$ in such a way that $\tau$ acts as $-\partial_t$ and $\partial_\tau$ as $t$ (this is modelled on the behaviour of the action of differential operators under Fourier transform of temperate distributions). \item One can mimic the Laplace integral formula, replacing the integral by the direct image of $\cD$-modules.
+\begin{enumerate} \item The simplest way to define $\Fou M$ is to set $\Fou M=M$ as a $\CC$-vector space and to define the action of $\Cltau$ in such a way that $\tau$ acts as $-\partial_t$ and $\partial_\tau$ as $t$ (this is modeled on the behaviour of the action of differential operators under Fourier transform of temperate distributions). \item One can mimic the Laplace integral formula, replacing the integral by the direct image of $\cD$-modules.
 We consider the diagram

 where $t$ is the coordinate on $\Afu$ and $\tau$ that on $\Afuh$.
-Then $\Fou M=\wh p_+(p^+M\otimes E^{t\tau})$, where $E^{t\tau}$ is $\CC[t,\tau]$ equipped with the connection $d+d(t\tau)$, and $p^+M$ is $\CC[\tau]\otimes_\CC M$ equipped with its natural connection.
-Recall also that $\wh p_+$ is the direct image of $\cD$-modules, which is defined here in a simple way: $\wh p_+(p^+M\otimes E^{t\tau})$ is the complex
+Then $\Fou M=\wh p_+(p^+M\otimes E^{t\tau})$, where {$ETTAU$@$E^{t\tau}$}$E^{t\tau}$ is $\CC[t,\tau]$ equipped with the connection $d+d(t\tau)$, and $p^+M$ is $\CC[\tau]\otimes_\CC M$ equipped with its natural connection.
+Recall also that $\wh p_+$ is the \emph{direct image} of $\cD$-modules, which is defined here in a simple way: $\wh p_+(p^+M\otimes E^{t\tau})$ is the complex

+where the source of $\partial_t$ is in degree $-1$ and the target in degree~$0$.
+More concretely, this complex is written